 The Paper Trail.
 And how School Stream can help.

 First things first – There is no arguing that reducing paper saves the environment by reducing waste.
 The impact of paper use goes far beyond trees, as it uses exorbitant amounts of water, electricity and oil to produce.
 In fact, one tonne of paper takes 24 trees and 90,000 litres of water to produce!
 Paper that is not recycled also contributes to landfill and air pollutants and, in Australia, it’s estimated that only 50% of paper is recycled.
 The good news is that schools are in a great position to make a significant impact on these statistics.

 A fully-integrated school communication app is a cost-effective way to take steps towards going paperless, and there is a simple tool that you can use to calculate your paper usage here.
-School Stream is sending over 1 million notifications a week, resulting in savings of at least 1 million printed pages each week.
+School Stream is sending over 1 million notifications a month, resulting in savings of at least 1 million printed page.
 This represents a win for the environment and a significant saving for the schools who are using the app.